Back

 Anita Wall

-Pre-hospital and aeromedical retrieval medicine is a highly specialised work environment.
+Pre-hospital and retrieval medicine is a highly specialised work environment.
 This course, and our job, is to teach students how to apply their critical care training and experience, be that from medicine, nursing or paramedicine, to this unique retrieval environment.